 You can change the display order by clicking one of the column titles - eg birth year.

-The above results include all the surnames, maiden names and family names for the name COOPER that are held within the GPR database.
+The above results include all the surnames for the name COOPER that are held within the GPR database.

 Change the display order

 show in grave order (everyone mentioned on the same monument listed together)

 Use one of the above links or the column headings above to change the display order.